nextauthjs/next-auth/www/docs/providers/atlassian.md

 An app can be created at https://developer.atlassian.com/apps/
 :::

-Under "Apis and features" side menu, configure the following for the "OAuth 2.0 (3LO)"
+Under "Apis and features" in the side menu, configure the following for "OAuth 2.0 (3LO)":

 - Redirect URL
   - http://localhost:3000/api/auth/callback/atlassian